MZanggl/mockzen/README.md

 - doesn't matter what paradigm you are using - no rearchitecture to ioc containers required
 - doesn't matter the way you or your NPM dependencies import/export functions, classes, etc.
-- doesn't matter if function, class, instance of class, variable, etc.
+- doesn't matter if function, class, instance of class, variable, NPM library, etc.
 - guaranteed mocking or immediate failure - no implicit behavior
 - requires minimal code changes